 We will NOT approve or POST internships in advertising, public relations, marketing, promotions, business, media relations or communications.
 Instead, submit your listing to NYU’s Wasserman Center for Career Development.
 There you can create a posting that will be available to the entire NYU student body.

-Additionally, we WON'T APPROVE "INTERNSHIPS" that don't meet the Journalism Institute's academic standards.
-(Students must be doing editorial or news production duties, cannot do work with individuals, work from home, and should not be asked to work more than 20 hours a week.
-The interns must have an office in which to work with proper supervision.
-Academic credit is only granted for work in spring, summer and fall semesters -- not between semesters.)
+Additionally, we WON’T APPROVE “INTERNSHIPS” that don’t meet the Journalism Institute’s academic standards.
+(Students must be doing editorial or news production duties, cannot do work with individuals, and should not be asked to work more than two days a week.
+The interns must have proper supervision.
+Academic credit is only granted for work in spring, summer and fall semesters — not between semesters.)
+Please read the government’s guidelines on internships here.

 If you want someone to FREELANCE OR CONTRIBUTE CONTENT please select “CONTRIBUTOR REQUEST” not “INTERNSHIP.”
 State if contributions are paid or unpaid.
 If you have a full-time paid position that is not within a journalism outlet, please select MEDIA-RELATED JOB.